-In accordance with 24 CFR 91.100(4), the County notified adjacent units of local government of non-housing community development needs included in its Consolidated Plan.
-The County will continue to interact with public entities at all levels to ensure coordination and cooperation in the implementation of the Consolidated Plan and thereby maximizing the benefits of the County's housing and community development activities for the residents being served, in particular those who are LMI and/or have special needs.
+In accordance with 24 CFR 91.100(4), the County notified adjacent units of local government of the non-housing community development needs included in its Consolidated Plan.
+The County will continue to interact with public entities at all levels to ensure coordination and cooperation in the implementation of the Consolidated Plan and thereby maximizing the benefits of the County's housing and community development activities for the residents being served.

 The County Community & Human Services Division also maintains ongoing communication with internal departments and organizations within the County.
-The Collier County Bureau of Emergency Services is comprised of all county-managed emergency services departments and is responsible for the planning of emergency services and responses to natural disasters.
+The Collier County Bureau of Emergency Services comprises of all county-managed emergency services departments and is responsible for the planning of emergency services and responses to natural disasters.
 The Collier County Public Library is an important provider of services for LMI residents, and also provides access to high-speed internet for all residents in the County and helps to narrow the digital divide for LMI residents.
-Additionally, the University of Florida's University Extension provides food classes to Immokalee area residents on healthy eating and nutrition.

-Coordination with private industry, businesses, developers, and social service agencies included Individual consultations conducted with affordable housing developers and the social service agencies.
+Coordination with private industry, businesses, developers, and social service agencies included Individual consultations were conducted with affordable housing developers and the social service agencies.
 The input received during these consultations informed the development of priority needs and recommended strategies.
 For example, through consultations with developers, it was determined that there remains insufficient access to affordable housing.
 Likewise, developers have a difficult time finding developable land for affordable housing.
 The Collier County staff that coordinated the development of the Plan used the Citizen Participation Plan as a guide for consultations.
 Consultations were conducted with public and nonprofit organizations.
 There were also several public advisory committees that were consulted.
-Input received from the consultations informed the plan.
+Input received from the consultations informed the Plan.